-Jurassic World is the highly anticipated sequel to the classic Jurassic Park films.
+Jurassic World is the highly anticipated sequel to the Jurassic World film.
 The park has been open, and running smoothly, for over 20 years.
 But, just like in the original, something is about to go horribly, catastrophically wrong.
 The park’s scientists have created a genetically modified dinosaur they call the Indominus Rex.
 It big, it’s mean, it’s nasty, and most importantly …

 You probably loved the original Jurassic Park when you were a kid.
 It was a worldwide phenomenon, after all, and its influences on film and pop culture are still felt today.
 Plus, all kids go through a phase where they love dinosaurs, and for some kids, it goes way beyond a simple phase.
 So it’s no surprise that your child is begging for a Jurassic World birthday party.